Deeper Than Roses

 I was reorganizing my closet recently, and found this artwork, what should still be his artwork, hidden at the back.
 I haven’t had the heart to face it - let alone fully unwrap them.
 It still hurts too much.

 The year he passed, was the year I was writing my thesis in grad school.
-After many previous rejections to publish excerpts of this research and writing , I received my first acceptance letter a few weeks ago from a small publisher in Indiana to be included in their newest edition of Quotidian magazine.
+After many previous rejections to publish excerpts of this research and writing , I received my first acceptance letter a few weeks ago from a small publisher in Indiana.
+Soon I will be included in their newest edition of Quotidian magazine.
 One excerpt, titled Grief, is written in the form of a diary.
 Saturday, October 30th, 2021 2:27pm - I received a call.

 The Curious Distance From Foot to Fingertip, self-published limited edition risograph book, 2022